Church of the Holy Trinity in the mountains of Georgia. Vladimir Kovalchuk / Shutterstock

 Top things to do in Georgia

-In short, explore Tbilisi’s wealth of churches, and its semi-renovated Old Town, and take the cable car to the Sololaki ridge for unbeatable city views.
-Some techno lovers come to Georgia solely to visit Bassiani and a number of other venues that have put the city on the world’s clubbing map.
+In Tbilisi, you’ll find a wealth of churches; a lovely, semi-renovated Old Town; and unbeatable city views from the Sololaki ridge, accessed by cable car.
+Many in the techno world come to Georgia solely to visit Bassiani and a number of other venues that have put the city on the world’s clubbing map.

-If you only have time for a day trip, then drive the Russian Military Highway to the town of Stepantsminda in the High Caucasus for what will be one of the most memorable car journeys of your life.
+If you only have time for a day trip from the capital, then drive the Georgian Military Hwy to the town of Stepantsminda in the High Caucasus.
+(It might be one of the most memorable car journeys of your life.)
 Once there, take in the extraordinary sight of the town’s iconic hilltop church silhouetted against the snow-capped peak of Mt Kazbek.

 My favorite thing to do in Georgia

-Georgia offers such a wealth of fascinating experiences and dazzling sights that narrowing it down to one single spot or activity could be self-defeating.
-But very few visitors would deny that the absolute highlight of the country is any time spent in its extraordinary mountains, which despite their height (Europe’s highest peak, Mt Elbrus, is just over the country’s northern border with Russia) remain surprisingly accessible.
+Few visitors would deny that the absolute highlight of the country is any time spent in its extraordinary mountains.
+Despite their height (Europe’s highest peak, Mt Elbrus, is just over the country’s northern border with Russia), these mighty peaks remain surprisingly accessible.

-Now that there are regular 40-minute flights from both Tbilisi and Kutaisi to Mestia, the main town of the mountainous and once truly remote region of Svaneti, it’s possible to make a quick, easy and affordable trip to the peaks of the Great Caucasus.
-Here, those uninclined to go hiking can take the combination ski-lift and cable car to Hatsvali for easy access to an unforgettable panorama.
-Walkers will find themselves spoilt for choice by the limitless array of possible hiking routes, though the four-day hike to the village of Ushguli is one of my absolute favorites.
+Now that there are regular flights to Mestia, in the mountainous and once truly remote region of Svaneti, it’s possible to make a quick, easy and affordable trip to the peaks of the Great Caucasus.
+Here, those disinclined to go hiking can take the combination ski-lift and cable car to Hatsvali for easy access to an unforgettable panorama.
+Walkers will find themselves spoiled for choice by the limitless array of possible hiking routes – though the four-day hike to the village of Ushguli is one of my absolute favorites.

 How much money do I need for Georgia?

-Georgia remains inexpensive by European standards, though it’s still pricier than most other countries in Asia.
-As the tourism industry develops and standards continually rise, prices are unsurprisingly on the rise here too.
+Georgia remains inexpensive by European standards, though it’s still pricier than most countries in Asia.
+As the tourism industry develops and standards continually rise, prices are unsurprisingly on the rise here.

-While Georgia remains backpacker friendly, with atmospheric family homestays still widely available and dozens of contemporary hostels geared to the needs of travelers in bigger cities, it’s fair to say that the average hotel price has gone from around €40 to around €60 in less than a decade.
+Georgia remains friendly to backpackers, with atmospheric family homestays still widely available and dozens of contemporary hostels geared to the needs of travelers in bigger cities.
+Still, the average hotel price has gone from around €40 (US$46) to around €60 (US$67) in less than a decade.
 Short-term apartments are now a huge industry, with both prices and quality varying hugely and competition fierce.
-However, the cost of food and drink remains very reasonable, and you can easily have a good dinner for €10 per person in most parts of the country.
+However, the cost of food and drink remains very reasonable, and you can easily have a good dinner for €10 (US$11.50) per person in most parts of the country.

 Is Georgia tourist-friendly?

-The hospitality of the Georgians is the stuff of legend, and you’ll be warmly welcomed everywhere you go.
+The hospitality of the Georgian people is the stuff of legend, and you’ll be warmly welcomed everywhere you go.
 Tourism has provided a huge boost to the country’s post-Soviet economy, and almost everyone you meet will have some connection to the industry.

-If you sleep in private homes during your stay, particularly in the country’s remoter mountain regions, be prepared to be spoilt rotten.
-It's not uncommon to be served huge meals accompanied by copious homemade wine, before the evening is rounded off with several rounds of chacha, Georgia’s national firewater, and emotional toasts from your hosts.
+If you sleep in private homes during your stay, particularly in the country’s remoter mountain regions, be prepared for quite a welcome.
+It’s not uncommon to be served huge meals accompanied by copious homemade wine, before the evening is rounded off with several rounds of chacha, Georgia’s national firewater, together with emotional toasts from your hosts.
 If you’re lucky, you’ll also get to experience either traditional dancing or an impromptu performance of Georgian polyphonic singing.

 Do I need a visa for Georgia?